STORIES

 169681Katherine Liao Katherine Liao, with permission

 Katherine Liao, a junior high school student, filmmaker, and activist, is passionate about fighting injustice.
 She is the director of When the Devil Smoked in Paradise, a short documentary which details a grassroots campaign by residents from Liao’s hometown, Irvine in central Orange County, against All American Asphalt’s large plant in the center of the city, which was emitting dangerous chemicals into the atmosphere.
-The film is a finalist for the WOJ Youth Reporter Award at the 2024 MY HERO International Film Festival.
+The film won the BEST of FEST Award at the MY HERO 20th Annual International Film Festival, as well as the WOJ High School Documentary Award, the Dan Eldon Youth Activist Award, and the High School Documentary category.

 Irvine, a large city in Orange County, California, is one of the safest[1] and greenest[2] cities in the United States, making it an ideal neighborhood to live in.
 In 2018, however, several residents noticed a strong odor in the air; it was being caused by copious amounts of benzene and formaldehyde (chemicals known to cause cancer) being emitted by a large plant owned by All American Asphalt (AAA).
 After being dismissed and ignored by authorities, a small group of Irvine residents began protesting and staging demonstrations until finally, after years of campaigning, AAA announced the plant’s closure.